-- Are powerfully prepared to pursue a professional career in musical theatre on stage, film, and television as an entrepreneur with artistic sensitivity, creativity, and integrity. - Identify and illustrate musical storytelling, truthful acting, and a comprehensive understanding of historical context across all genres with technical proficiency and artistic expressiveness. - Demonstrate performance mastery, professional decorum, and genuine artistry in any professional situation. - Evaluate work in their field, including their own work, using professional terminology, artistic sensitivity, creativity, and integrity. - Enter the industry with a mentor-curated digital portfolio of creative work designed to advance their unique career goals and ambitions.
+- Are powerfully prepared to pursue a professional career in musical theatre on stage, film, and television as an entrepreneur with artistic sensitivity, creativity, and integrity. - Identify and illustrate musical storytelling, truthful acting, and a comprehensive understanding of historical context across all genres with technical proficiency and artistic expressiveness.

+- Demonstrate performance mastery, professional decorum, and genuine artistry in any professional situation. - Evaluate work in their field, including their own work, using professional terminology and historical context. - Enter the industry with a mentor-curated digital portfolio of creative work designed to advance their unique career goals and ambitions.